Arunkumar-Nagaraj/acceptanceTesting/README.md

 # protractor-cucumber-example
-This project uses, Protractor with Cucumber and Page Objects This creates the cucumber to test weather forecast application
+Example project using Protractor with Cucumber and Page Objects This creates the cucumber tests to cover the test weather forecast application

 ## Getting Started